krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 ```src
 [file]{recursion}-[class]{}-[func]{fib}
 ```
 Upon examining this code, we notice that **each function call recursively triggers two more calls, creating two branches from a single call**.
-As illustrated in Figure 2-6, this process of recursive calling eventually forms a "recursion tree" with $n$ levels.
+As illustrated in the figure below, this process of recursive calling eventually forms a "recursion tree" with $n$ levels.

 ![Recursion tree for Fibonacci series](iteration_and_recursion.assets/recursion_tree.png)
-<div align="center">Figure 2-6: Fibonacci Sequence Recursion Tree</div>

 At its core, recursion embodies the paradigm of "breaking down a problem into smaller subproblems."
 This divide and conquer strategy is crucial.